Fe7rodrigues/My-portfolio/README.md

 # Responsive Portfolio Website Fernando

+## My Portfolio is a platform for presenting a personal portfolio.
+It's a minimalist, responsive and modern webpage that highlights my professional projects and allows me to highlight what I can do for my target audience.
+It is built with HTML5, CSS3 and JavaScript.
+The homepage is an overview of my recent projects, with links to see the details of each one.
+It also includes sections on my knowledge, skills and contacts.
+It is optimized for all devices and browsers.

 - Responsive Personal Portfolio Website Using HTML CSS & JavaScript
 - Smooth scrolling in each section.
 - Includes a light and dark mode.